croedel/PiInfotainment/README.md

 --------------------------------------

 ## Installation
-You might want to follow the instructions on https://www.thedigitalpictureframe.com/how-to-add-crossfading-slide-transitions-to-your-digital-picture-frame-using-pi3d/
+You might want to follow the instructions on https://www.thedigitalpictureframe.com/how-to-add-crossfading-slide-transitions-to-your-digital-picture-frame-using-pi3d/.
+This is a really good decription how to setup the Rasperry Pi.

 Instead of starting `PictureFrame2020.py` as listed within this article, just download the files of *this* repository to your Raspberry Pi.
-The main file you need to start is `infotainment.py`.
+The main script you need to start is `PiInfotainment.sh`.

-Additionally, you should install
+Additionally, you should install:
 - sudo apt-get install vlc
 - sudo apt-get install mosquitto mosquitto-clients
 - pip install python-vlc
 - pip install paho-mqtt
 - pip install pyheif

+### Auto start using systemd
+In order to start the PiInfotainment system automatically, you can use the systemd script templates within systemd directory:
+- infotainment.service: Start script for the main PiInfotainment system
+- infoserver.service: Start the Webserver to remote control the PiInfotainment system
+- mnt-photo.mnt: You can optionally use this to auto-mount a NFS share e.g. from your NAS

+You just might need to replace some minor things like IP addresses etc.

+In order to install them, you need to be root (or use sudo):
+- Copy them to `/etc/systemd/system`
+- Reload systemctl units by `systemctl daemon-reload`
+- To start a service manually, use `systemctl start infotainment.service` etc.
+- To start a service at boot time automatically, use `systemctl enable infotainment.service` etc.

 --------------------------------------